fivdi/brkontru/doc/gpio.md

 ### Constant: Gpio.OUT_LOW
 Passed to the constructor as the direction option in the options object to configure the GPIO as an output.
 Sets the output low.

+### Constant: Gpio.NONE
+Indicates that the GPIO does not fire interrupts.

+### Constant: Gpio.FALLING
+Indicates that the GPIO fires interrupts on falling edges.

+### Constant: Gpio.RISING
+Indicates that the GPIO fires interrupts on rising edges.

+### Constant: Gpio.BOTH
+Indicates that the GPIO fires interrupts on both rising and falling edges.